darshan-gandhi/Zomato-India-EDA/README.md

 # An explanation of what each file does:

-Capstone.zip - complete zip file with data

-DarshanGandhi (1).html - html view of the notebook

-DarshanGandhi-5.ipynb - the complete notebook

-Readme.md - read me file for better understanding
+data_analysis_pipeline_notebook.ipynb -> contains the notebook for carrying out end-to-end data analysis

 # A summary of the results .